 Treatment includes self-help and, when an underlying condition is causing stress, certain medications.

 Therapies that may help a person relax include aromatherapy and reflexology.

 Some insurance providers cover this type of treatment.
 However, it is important for people to check coverage with their provider before pursuing this treatment.
 Knowing the details about a potential treatment can help prevent it from adding to any ongoing stress.

 Doctors will not usually prescribe medications for coping with stress, unless they are treating an underlying illness, such as depression or an anxiety disorder.

 In such cases, they may prescribe an antidepressant.
 However, there is a risk that the medication will only mask the stress, rather than help the person deal with it.
-Antidepressants can also have adverse effects, and they may worsen some complications of stress, such as low libido.
+Antidepressants can also have adverse effects, and they may worsen some complications of stress,

 Developing coping strategies before stress becomes chronic or severe can help an individual manage new situations and maintain their physical and mental health.